Causal mediation analysis: From simple to more robust strategies for estimation of marginal natural (in)direct effects: Data example application

-In simulating $M^c_0$ (\texttt{sfc}), we assume errors are normally distributed.
-(Of the three mediators, we choose to model \texttt{sfc} last for convenience.
-This avoids having to specify models with \texttt{sfc} as another continuous predictor, which would be more complicated.)
+and assume the errors in the third model are normally distributed and homoscedastic.
+These models estimate $\P(M^a\mid C,A\!=\!0)$, $\P(M^b\mid C,M^a,A\!=\!0)$, and $\P(M^c\mid C,M^a,M^b,A\!=\!0)$, respectively. \footnote{Of the three mediators, we choose to model \texttt{sfc} last for convenience.
+This avoids having to specify models with \texttt{sfc} as another continuous predictor, which would be more complicated.}